-After separating the cream from the milk in our dairy, we then use it to churn into goats' butter or fill into pots of double goats' cream.
+After separating the cream from the milk in our dairy, we then use it to churn into goats' butter.

 Churning cream into butter